The Best Electronic Medical Record (EMR) Software of 2020

 More innovation should be expected in 2020, but in what way?
 The Journal of the American Medical Informatics Association (JAMIA) recently released a five-point plan that could guide EMR vendors' future development efforts:

 - Simplification and streamlining of the documentation process

 - The modification of government regulations of EMR systems

-- Improved transparency in reporting for certification
+- Higher transparency in reporting for certifications

 - Development of new, innovative features